-Use Where’s My Refund? to get your personalized refund status.
-Just use IRS2Go, our free mobile app, from an iPhone or Android device, or go to IRS.gov.
+Where’s My Refund? has the most up to date information available about your refund.
+Use it to get your personalized refund status.
+The tool is updated once a day so you don't need to check more often.
+You can also download our free mobile app, IRS2Go, from an iPhone or Android device.
 Both are available 24 hours a day, 7 days a week.
 You can start checking on the status of your return within 24 hours after we have received your e-filed return or 4 weeks after you mail a paper return.

 The Where’s My Refund? tool includes a tracker that displays progress through 3 stages: (1) Return Received, (2) Refund Approved and (3) Refund Sent.
 Where’s My Refund? will provide an actual personalized refund date as soon as the IRS processes your tax return and approves your refund.